DataDog/hiring-engineers/answers.md

 ## Snapshots and Event Notifications

-Once we have created a graph, we can annotate points of interest using the camera icon at the top right of the graph to selct regions of the display.
-These annotations can be shared with others on the team using the pattern @{team_member_name} in our comment.
-These annotations are added to the event stream, and emails or other 3rd party notifications are sent to teammates tagged uisng the @notificaion:
+Once we have created a graph, we can annotate points of interest using the camera icon at the top right of the graph to select regions of the display.
+These can be shared with others on the team using the pattern @{team_member_name} in our comment.
+The annotations are added to the event stream, and emails (or other 3rd party notifications) are sent to teammates tagged uisng the @notificaion:

 ![Event stream notification](https://github.com/PerplexedSphex/hiring-engineers/blob/support-engineer/screenshots/snapshot_with_at_notification.png?raw=true)